 Many people in Tacoma use fabric softener sheets to keep their clothes soft and static free.
-You might have been taught to always put in a dryer sheet when you load the dryer and always assumed the practice was necessary and harmless, only to question later if fabric softener sheets are bad for your dryer.
+Perhaps your mom taught you to always put in a dryer sheet when you load the dryer.
+It’s harmless, right?
 The truth is a bit complicated.

-Dryer sheets may cause issues with your dryer and your clothes, but perhaps not to the degree that you are expecting.
-Let’s go over the effects of fabric softener sheets so you understand what you’re getting into when you throw one in with your laundry.
+Dryer sheets may cause issues with your dryer and your clothes, but a little maintenance on your dryer can keep the problems from happening.
+Let’s go over the effects of fabric softener sheets so that you understand what you’re getting into when you throw one in with your laundry.

-How Fabric Softener Sheets Affect Your Dryer
+How Fabric Softener Sheets Work

 Appliance Repair Services Near Me